 Project Location: Mkongo, Tanzania

-Please note that any funds that exceed the request will be used to fund other Community Projects/Programs that may arise.
+Please note that any donations that exceed the request will be used to fund other community projects/programs that may arise.